-Following completion of our interim internal audit on 19 October 2020 and final audit on 27 April 2021 we enclose our report for your kind attention and presentation to the council.
+Following completion of our interim internal audit on 15 November 2021 and final internal audit on 16 May 2022 we enclose our report for your kind attention and presentation to the council.
 The audit was conducted in accordance with current practices and guidelines and testing was risk based.
 Whilst we have not tested all transactions, our samples have where appropriate covered the entire year to date.
 Testing requirements are shown in red and where appropriate recommendations for future action are shown in bold text and summarised in the tables at the end of the report.